 The first certain mention of “our” James Stewart is the 1767 fee book entry mentioned above which referenced a James Stewart “on Borden’s Land”.
 He must have been at least 21 by that time, but his age can only be guessed at.

-The only other clear mention of James Stewart is as an adjoining landowner in a 1 March 1770 deed by Borden’s executors to Samuel Buchanan for 240 acres “corner to James Stewart”.11 He is not listed in the bare handful of surviving 1778 tithables lists, and must have left the county by the time the more complete 1779 tithables lists were constructed.
+The only other clear mention of James Stewart is as an adjoining landowner in a 1 March 1770 deed by Borden’s executors to Samuel Buchanan for 240 acres “corner to James Stewart”.25 He is not listed in the bare handful of surviving Rockbridge 1778 tithables lists.

 James Stewart of Montgomery County

 The 1782 deed described him as a resident of Montgomery County.
-There was a James Stuart on the 1782 land tax list of Montgomery County, taxed on 200 acres.
+There was a James Stuart on the 1782 personal property tax list of Montgomery County with 2 horses and 7 cattle.
+Unfortunately, tax lists from 1783 through 1786 are lost, but he was no longer taxed in the county by 1787.

 - Chalkley’s volumes of Augusta abstracts are notorious for their omissions. [↩]